Contact Us

 • Electricity use and growth

-• A ChatGPT query uses about 10× more electricity than a Google search, according to the IEA estimate.
+• A ChatGPT query uses about 10× as much electricity as a Google search, according to the IEA estimate.

 • AI and machine learning accounted for <0.2% of global electricity use and <0.1% of global emissions in 2021, but demand is rising quickly.